 Contact Jeanna: Jeanna.McCullers@unc.edu, (919) 966-9167

 As communications specialist for the Equal Opportunity and Compliance Office, Kylie provides information and materials to the campus community about Title IX, as well as University policies prohibiting discrimination and harassment.
-Kylie has previous experience in mental health awareness and suicide prevention, as well as in the entertainment industry.
-She received a B.A. in Communication Studies from The University of North Carolina at Chapel Hill in 2016.
+Kylie has previous experience in mental health awareness and suicide prevention, as well as in marketing for the entertainment industry.
+She received a B.A. in Communication Studies from The University of North Carolina at Chapel Hill in 2016 and is currently pursuing a Master of Social Work, also from UNC-Chapel Hill.

 Contact Kylie: email@example.com, (919) 962-7189